 This is a photo of me when I was just a tyke.
 I love this photo.

-This sign hangs in my kitchen.
-I got it this year from Dollar Tree.
-See how much you can decorate on the cheap by using stuff from Dollar Tree or 99 cent only stores?
-Do you want to stay for dinner?
 This cabinet is in my kitchen as well.
 I used plates I already had on hand.
 The cream plates are thrift store finds.
 The black & white plates came from Marshalls earlier in the year.
 The little Halloween plate with the cat came from Target last year.
 The Halloween figures on top, I've had for years.
 Everything else is usually on this cabinet.

 I love these plates.

-And to the right of this cabinet is my plate rack & secretary.
 All these plates came from Dollar Tree this year.
 I thought they were just too cute.
 I'm totally into skeletons for the past couple of years.

-I printed out the "BOO" from The Graphics Fairy website.
+The Graphics Fairy website.
 It's suppose to be made into a garland, but I thought it was cute to cut out each letter & tape to my white plates.

 And there you have my Halloween decor for this year.
 As you can see, you don't have to spend a lot of money to decorate.
 I kind of like the challenge of decorating on the cheap.
 Do you?